atticus76/atticus76/README.md

 # Hi there 👋
 My name is Atticus.
-🔭I'm experimenting with GitHub as a place to keep my code.\
+I'm experimenting with GitHub as a place to keep my code.\
-👯I'm planning to introduce it to my classmates and use it to create a school project together remotely!\
+🔭I'm planning to introduce it to my classmates and use it to create a school project together remotely!\
 🌱I also plan on using online courses and public repository templates to learn about new things.

 <!--